Family History Writing Autobiography

 Don't leave your children unprepared for all that lies ahead of them, once you depart this world.

-Write down or record to audio all that you know your children will want to know about your life someday, but won't think to ask until it's too late!
+Write down or record to audio all that you know your children will want to know about your life someday, but won't think to ask until it may be too late!

 If you enjoyed this, please share with your Facebook Friends.
 Thanks a bunch!